Uri-Raz-Dev/time-tracking-dashboard/README.md

 - Auto fit grid responsive design
 - How to filter svg color
 - Work with Chrome dev tools to change CSS
-- Use Changes tabs in Chrome dev tools to see past css changes
+- Use Changes tabs in Chrome dev tools to see past CSS changes
-- Scss @each very useful for adding styles into a list of elements
+- SASS @each very useful for adding styles into a list of elements

 ### Continued development